saltyorg/docs/docs/saltbox/basics/install-types.md

     ```

 [^3]:
-    Note that these default download clients and indexers can be overridden with other Saltbox roles (NOT SANDBOX) in the [inventory](../inventory/index.md).
+    Note that these default download clients and indexers can be overridden with other Saltbox roles in the [inventory](../inventory/index.md).
 If the roles do not exist in Saltbox the install will fail.

+    [Sandbox](../../reference/modules/sandbox.md) roles cannot be used here.

     The relevant variables and their default values are:
     ```